 4. Support the child in their first efforts

 It’s tempting to hold on to the saddle and handlebars, but you’ll be interfering with how the bike leans and responds to the rider’s weight.

 It’s best to stand behind the bike and child, and wedge the rear wheel between your feet and calves.
-Support them with your hands under the armpits, so they’ve got complete control of the bike — it’s easier on the back for you too.
+Support them with your hands under the armpits, so they’ve got complete control of the bike – it’s easier on your back too!

 5. Gradually let go (but stay ready to catch them)

 As they gain confidence riding you can gradually let go, but stay ready to grab them under the armpits if necessary.

 When you’re running behind them, you can guide their body and help them to understand how the bike responds to leaning, show them how to corner and make S-turns.

 If they’re ready to learn to ride, they’ll find their balance and be pedalling forward quite quickly, usually within one session of half an hour or so.